What role for Kurds in the ‘new’ Syria? They’re getting mixed messages.

 Bringing the U.S.-allied Kurdish militia under the umbrella of Syria’s army sends an important message about national cohesion amid heightened concerns over minority rights, which were not assuaged by the “new” Syria’s interim constitution.

-The Syria-Kurds deal, signed March 10, comes as General Mazloum Abdi, commander of the U.S.-backed Syrian Democratic Forces (SDF), assesses President Donald Trump’s presumed desire to limit support and shrink the U.S. military footprint of some 2,000 troops in Syria.
+The Syria-Kurds deal, signed March 10, comes as Gen. Mazloum Abdi, commander of the U.S.-backed Syrian Democratic Forces (SDF), assesses President Donald Trump’s presumed desire to limit support and shrink the U.S. military footprint of some 2,000 troops in Syria.

 The SDF controls northeast Syria, its rich oil and gas fields, and detention camps that, according to the United States, hold more than 9,000 Islamic State fighters and their families.

-Under the deal with Mr. Sharaa’s government, the SDF agreed to integrate “all civil and military institutions” with the new Syrian state by the end of the year, under “one flag.”
+Under the deal with Mr. al-Sharaa’s government, the SDF agreed to integrate “all civil and military institutions” with the new Syrian state by the end of the year, under “one flag.”
 Syrians celebrated the deal as a key step toward unification, with flag-waving and gunfire in Damascus and in Kurdish-controlled regions of the northeast.

-Yet Syria’s interim constitution, approved Thursday by Mr. Sharaa, only vaguely enshrines the rights of minorities.
+Yet Syria’s interim constitution, approved Thursday by Mr. al-Sharaa, only vaguely enshrines the rights of minorities.
 It maintains Arabic as the only official language, as well as the “Arab” identifier in the Syrian Arab Republic.
-Notably, the SDF agreement references the “Syrian state,” while Mr. Sharaa signed as head of the “Syrian Arab Republic.”
+Notably, the SDF agreement references the “Syrian state,” while Mr. al-Sharaa signed as head of the “Syrian Arab Republic.”

 The constitution has disappointed Kurds, the country’s largest non-Arab minority, who make up 10% of the population but were not specifically mentioned.
 The political wing of the SDF, the Syrian Democratic Council, declared its “complete rejection” of the draft constitution, warning in a statement that it “reproduces authoritarianism in a new form” and restricts political activity.
 Kurdish news outlets broadcast footage of street marches against the text.

-And while Mr. Sharaa has called for disbanding all of Syria’s mosaic of armed militias – including his own Islamist Hayat Tahrir al-Sham (HTS), which in early December led the toppling of the Assad dynasty – critical questions remain about how the SDF integration will be achieved.
+And while Mr. al-Sharaa has called for disbanding all of Syria’s mosaic of armed militias – including his own Islamist Hayat Tahrir al-Sham, which in early December led the toppling of the Assad dynasty – critical questions remain about how the SDF integration will be achieved.

-“It’s very symbolic, it’s historic, but at the same we have to put this into context,” says veteran Syrian journalist Ibrahim Hamidi, editor-in-chief of the London-based online magazine Al Majalla.
+“It’s very symbolic, it’s historic, but at the same time we have to put this into context,” says veteran Syrian journalist Ibrahim Hamidi, editor-in-chief of the London-based online magazine Al Majalla.

 “Both [sides] needed the agreement and wanted to buy time. ...
 It’s a win-win,” says Mr. Hamidi, of the nine-month timeline to resolve differences.
 “But does it mean they addressed the divide between Arabs and Kurds?
 No.”